Patrick F. Taylor Science and Technology Academy: History

 For the 2006–2007 school year, PFTSTA moved to its own building in Jefferson, Louisiana, only a few blocks away from the Parish School Headquarters building.
 The school moved into what was previously Deckbar Elementary.
 The larger complex included three classroom buildings, a cafeteria building, and a smaller building used as a computer lab.
 The oldest building was built in the 1920s.
 With each new year, the school was getting progressively bigger as each new grade was added.
 At this point, PFTSTA grades 8 - 10 and about 115 students.
 A 6th grade was added in 2007.

 The 2008–2009 school year was the first year in which Patrick Taylor had a full school.
 PFTSTA's 220 students prepared to say goodbye to its first graduating class.
 The commencement ceremony took place at the Alario Center, on the West Bank of Jefferson Parish.

 In 2011, PFTSTA's name was changed to Patrick F. Taylor Science and Technology Regional Academy (PFTSTRA) to further clarify the role the school plays in Southeastern Louisiana; however, the new name is not widely used in informal speech.
 That same year, the federal government awarded Taylor Academy the Blue Ribbon Award for Scholastic achievement, one of the highest honors a public school can receive.

 Several traditions have been started at Patrick Taylor Academy which are celebrated by the students and faculty.
 These include Founder's Day, a celebration of Mr. Taylor and the work he did to proliferate education in Louisiana.
 Ms. Taylor attends the event, and students put on performances, eat food, and sing the alma mater together.

 Work and grades

-Patrick Taylor is a Jefferson Parish specialty school; the students have to apply to the school and exhibit certain behavior and grades in order to be accepted.
+Patrick Taylor is a Jefferson Parish specialty school; the students have to apply to the school and exhibit certain grades in order to be accepted.
 Test scores from the March previous to application are to be viewed as well as their final report cards from last year, the year before, and the year the student is in, in order to be accepted into PFTSTA.